PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ## Polygon Creation
 To create a polygon which can be saved in the database, some processing of the input data needs to be done.
 As there are three kinds of polygons, there are also three different ways to process the data received from the frontend.

 To send a NETTopologySuite geometric object to the database, it first needs to be converted into SQLBytes.
-This is done by using a **SqlServerBytesWriter** object to serialize the object.
+This is done by using a \lstinline!SqlServerBytesWriter! object to serialize the object.

 \begin{lstlisting}[caption=Converting a Geometry object to SqlBytes, label=lst:polyfilter, language={[Sharp]C}]
          public byte[] ConvertGeometryToBytes(Geometry geometry)